Southwest Corporate Fact Sheet

 - Southwest's combined fleet has an average age of approximately 11 years.

-- Southwest aircraft fly an average of nearly six flights or about 10 hours and 48 minutes per day.
+- Southwest aircraft fly an average of nearly six flights or about ten hours and 43 minutes per day.

 - In March 2012, Southwest began retrofitting its current fleet of Boeing 737-700s with a refreshed cabin design, Evolve, which utilizes durable and environmentally responsible products to reduce waste and create weight savings onboard the aircraft, while enhancing comfort for Customers.
 The cabin refresh features recyclable carpet, a brighter color-scheme, and a more durable, eco-friendly, and comfortable low-profile seat that weighs less than the current seat.
-We completed the retrofit of all Southwest -700s and 78 -300s as of September 30, 2013.
-The -800 aircraft entering the Southwest fleet also will feature Southwest's new Evolve Interior in addition to Boeing's Sky Interior.
-The Boeing Sky Interior offers a quieter, more comfortable environment for Customers with taller ceilings and more overhead bin space, improved operational security features, and ambient LED reading and ceiling lighting, which are more effective as well as energy efficient and adaptable to the mood onboard the aircraft.
+Planned retrofits on all Southwest -700s and 78 -300s had been completed by September 30, 2013.
+The -800 aircraft entering the Southwest fleet also feature Southwest's new Evolve Interior, in addition to Boeing's Sky Interior.
+The Boeing Sky Interior offers a quieter, more comfortable environment for Customers, with taller ceilings and more overhead bin space, improved operational security features, and ambient LED reading and ceiling lighting, which is more effective as well as energy efficient and adaptable to the mood onboard the aircraft.

-- Southwest's winglet program began in 2007, and in 2010 we completed the installation of winglets on 102 of Southwest Airlines 737-300 aircraft.
+- Southwest's winglet program began in 2007, and in 2010 we completed the installation of winglets on 102 Southwest Airlines 737-300 aircraft.
 We estimate that these winglet installations are resulting in annual fuel savings of more than six million gallons.
-Southwest Airlines' fleet of 737-700 aircraft and 737-800 aircraft is also equipped with winglets.
+Southwest's 737-700s and 737-800s also are equipped with winglets.
 Overall, winglets on aircraft in the Southwest Airlines fleet currently save roughly 54 million gallons of fuel each year.

 Southwest and AirTran serve a combined 96 destinations in 41 states, the District of Columbia, the Commonwealth of Puerto Rico, and five near-international countries.